backbone-paginator/backbone.paginator/README.rst

   // call your `done` callback.
   var json = JSON.stringify(books.getLastPage());

-  // You can force a fetch in client-mode to get the most updated data from the
+  // You can force a fetch in client-mode to get the most updated data if the
-  // server if the collection has gone stale. books.getFirstPage({ fetch: true }).done(function () {
+  // collection has gone stale.
+  books.getFirstPage({ fetch: true }).done(function () {
     // ...
   });

 Sorting
 -------